NazaninFaghih/microbiome_corpus/README.md

 - NCBI-dictionary : Includes the code to clean and process the NCBI data into one dataset as a dictionary which will include each microbiome, their kingdom and their taxonomic rank.
 - Annotation_pipeline : Includes the pipeline which will use string matching with the dictionary data and some rule-based methods to annotate all the microbiome in a publication.
-- BioBert_input : Converts the annotated publication into the format needed by the biobert.
+- BioBert_input : Converts the annotated publication into the format needed by biobert.

 # Methods:
 The study introduces a newly developed pipeline to automatically annotate microbial entities (bacteria, archaea, fungi) in biomedical publications.
 This pipeline has been developed through string matching and rule-based annotation.
 A taxonomic rank dictionary has also been created to aid the string matching and detect each entity`s taxonomic rank and kingdom.
 Furthermore, a BioBERT-BiLSTM deep learning model was trained to detect all microbiome entities.
 This model was tested on a manually annotated test set.